SeisComP/seiscomp/doc/base/installation.rst

 * When using PostgreSQL, the database server must be initialized and secured.

-* By default PostgresSQL does not allow to login with username and password which leads to the fact that :program:`scmaster` can not connect to the database after SeisComP database initialization.
+* By default PostgresSQL does not allow to login with username and password which leads to the fact that :program:`scmaster` can not connect to the database after |scname| database initialization.
 Here an example how to enable user/password authentication for local and remote connections.

 .. code-block:: sh